 The club was formed after Army United began to sign players from outside the army as the professional game in Thailand began to be established, with the team sharing the Thai Army Sports Stadium in the Din Daeng district of Bangkok.

-The club won the Khǒr Royal Cup in 2014 and was promoted to the third-tier Regional League Division 2 in the Bangkok Area division.
+The club won the Khว’r Royal Cup in 2014 and was promoted to the third-tier Regional League Division 2 in the Bangkok Area division.
 In their debut season, the club finished in sixth place.

 The Main Entrance, Thai Army Stadium, Bangkok

-A fourth-place finish in 2016 saw Army being placed in Thai League 3 (T3) Lower Region following league reconstruction, with Col. Somsakul Vijitraparb in charge of the team for the 2017 season as the team finished in fourth place thanks to the goals of Kraisorn Sriyan.
+A fourth-place finish in 2016 saw Army being placed in Thai League 3 (T3) Lower Region following league reconstruction, with Col. Somsakul Vijitraparb in charge of the team for the 2017 season, as the team finished in fourth place thanks to the goals of Kraisorn Sriyan.

 This was followed up as Army ended seventh in 2018 with Nattapong Kumnate and Noppadon Kasaen both weighing in with goals under head coach Lt.
 Adul Chumsaeng.
-The Thai League was reorganised ahead of the 2020-21 season as it reverted to the European calendar with Army being placed in T3 Bangkok.
+The Thai League was reorganised ahead of the 2020-21 season as it reverted to the European calendar, with Army being placed in T3 Bangkok.

 BTU Stadium, Thonburi

-Chaiwat Nakeiam was appointed as team boss, as the pandemic affected season saw his side finish in tenth position as the club played their home games at Nakhon Nayok Stadium.
+Chaiwat Nakeiam was appointed as team boss, as the pandemic-affected season saw his side finish in tenth position as the club played their home games at Nakhon Nayok Stadium.
 There would then follow three consecutive campaigns of consistency as Army finished ninth each time.

 A shortage of goals became a regular feature.
-Surat Suriyachai with seven in 2022-23 was the standout under coach Chaiwat who marshalled his troops in a disciplined fashion to not concede goals either.
+Surat Suriyachai, with seven in 2022-23, was the standout under coach Chaiwat, who marshalled his troops in a disciplined fashion to not concede goals either.
 The 2023-24 season saw the team move to Bangkok Thonburi University Stadium to play their home games.

 The club was moved to Thai League 3 West for 2024-25 on account of their location and the restructuring of the third-tier.
+Rumours circulated of an imminent return to Army Stadium in the 2025-26 season, which failed to materialise.
+The side ended the 2025-26 campaign in eighth place.

-Royal Thai Army FC will play in Thai League 3 West in the 2024-25 season.
+Royal Thai Army FC will play in Thai League 3 West in the 2026-27 season.

 My visit